steveperrycreative/insightly-php/README.md

 `composer require ggdx/php-insightly`

 Currently a work in progress.
-The following are all done and usable:
+The following traits are all done and usable:
 * Activity Sets
 * Comments
 * Contacts